dwainscheeren/dwains-dashboard-blueprints/card-blueprints/normal-cards/PersonPopUp/README.md

  - Tracker entity of the person
  - Battery charging entity of the person
  - Battery level entity of the person
+ - Translate displacements last 24 hours in your language
+ - Translate Battery charge level in your language
+ - Translate Battery charging in your language
+ - Translate Map in your language
  - Disable dark mode for map

 ### Screenshots